GreenHill gallery to install new 'Shift Happens' art exhibition

 Participants can email a video file link to Gordon at heatgord@fastmailcom and include names of people whose hands are part of the submission.

-Gordon will translate responses into folding pattern tape drawings she will install on 71- x 49-inch walls in the gallery.
+Gordon will translate responses into folding pattern tape drawings she will install on 71-by-49-inch walls in the gallery.

 “Gordon’s seemingly empirical approach channels tensions between our understanding of objective facts and our subjective response to information," Curator Edie Carpenter said in the announcement.
 "The results are works of resounding impact and spaces for visitors to reflect and respond.”